-Lifestyle: The number one reason for moving to Malaga!
+Lifestyle: The number one answer to Why live in Malaga?

 Montes de Malaga: Montes de Málaga Natural Park is located quite near the capital of the Costa del Sol and can be said to serve as a “green lung” for the city.
 This park – found in the central-western zone of the Baetic Range – encompasses a mid-mountain landscape of gentle topography, criss crossed by small valleys populated with extensive pine forests.
 It offers a range of outdoor activities and some amazing food.
 Look out for the famous “plato de los montes”.